MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-sharepoint-search-allowed-list.md

 ![Screenshot of using other columns to filter and sort to sort active sites](media/rss-spac-5.png)

-**Step 5:** Once you are done with your sorting and filtering, you can create a custom view based on your current setting, and save it for future use.
+**Step 5:** Once you're done with your sorting and filtering, you can create a custom view based on your current setting, and save it for future use.
 To create a custom view, select **All sites** > **Save view as**.

 ![Screenshot of saving custom active sites view](media/rss-spac-6.png) Enter a name for your custom view:
 ![Screenshot of naming custom active sites view](media/rss-spac-7.png)

-Your saved custom view is now available for you to choose from the drop down menu next time.
+Your saved custom view is now available for you to choose from the drop-down menu next time.
 ![Screenshot of reviewing saved custom active sites view](media/rss-spac-8.png)

   **Step #6:** Export the sites and manage the list in CSV file that you can use to add to the list by selecting the **Export** tab.